lorenzo-rovigatti/comp_bio_notes/proteins.md

 The main references for this part are @finkelstein2002protein, @lehninger2005lehninger, and @schlick2010molecular.
 ```

 Proteins are macromolecules composed by amino acids linked by peptide bonds.
-Let's what these are.
+Let's understand what these two things are.

 # Amino acids